f5njustus/F5_bot_defense_for_AWS_CloudFront/lab1.rst

 |lab1-005|

-2. Specify your AWS Configuration and add your CloudFront distribution; a **Distribution ID** and/or a **Distribution Tag**.
+2. Specify your AWS Configuration and add your CloudFront distribution via a **Distribution ID** and/or a **Distribution Tag**.
 You can add one or more distributions.
 This information is needed to associate your newly created protected application to your AWS distribution(s).

 |lab1-007|